timlabs/uscode/United States Code/TITLE 05-GOVERNMENT ORGANIZATION AND EMPLOYEES/PART III-EMPLOYEES/Subpart G-Insurance and Annuities/CHAPTER 84-FEDERAL EMPLOYEES' RETIREMENT SYSTEM/SUBCHAPTER I-GENERAL PROVISIONS.md

       * (iii) has less than 5 years of creditable civilian service under section 8411; and

-    * (B) after December 31, 2012, and before January 1, 2014, becomes employed as an employee or becomes a Member covered under this chapter performing service which is creditable service under section 8411; and
+    * (B) after December 31, 2012, and before January 1, 2014, becomes employed as an employee or becomes a Member covered under this chapter performing service which is creditable service under section 8411;

   * (38) the term "further revised annuity employee" means any individual who—